 Our mission is to construct physical theater based on great literature.
-Counter-Balance celebrates the timelessness of the classics, re-telling stories viscerally to resonate beyond social class and geography.
+Counter-Balance celebrates the timelessness of the classics, re-telling stories viscerally for a contemporary audience.

 Counter-Balance trains, rehearses and holds workshop performances in the Grotowski Barn, located on the edge of the UC Irvine campus.

 The Barn was originally brought to this site as the center for Jerzy Grotowski’s “Objective Drama” research from 1983-1986, and continues to be used for physical theater classes in Contact Improvisation and Counter-Balance construction.

 Counter-Balance Theater was officially formed in summer 2012 as an umbrella for our devised theater production of Jane Eyre; however prior to this we have created several productions built on the same aesthetics.